SAPPHO

 Then suddenly arrive: you, O blessed lady,

-Smiling with your deathless face,
+Smiling with your deathless face, you

 Ask, What has made you suffer this time? and why